 The first step to take in protecting evidence of your injury is to make sure that every physical item is preserved, including torn clothing, broken equipment, and important documents.
 As an illustration, here are some steps to take after a number of common injuries:

-Motor Vehicle Accidents: After a car accident, take photos of the scene, your injuries, and any property damage.
-In addition, get copies of all medical records pertaining to your treatment after the accident, keep copies of property damage estimates and repairs records, and obtain a copy of any police report that is made (more on police reports).
+After a car accident, you should take photos of the scene, your injuries, and any property damage.
+In addition, make sure to get copies of all medical records pertaining to your treatment after the accident, keep copies of property damage estimates and repairs records, and obtain a copy of any police report that is made.

-Defective Consumer Products: If you are injured by a faulty product such as a household appliance, be sure to preserve the item in the same condition it was in when the incident occurred.
+If you are injured by a faulty product, such as a household appliance, be sure to preserve the item in the same condition it was in when the incident occurred.
 In addition, keep all written instructions, warnings, labels, and packaging that accompanied the item.
 If you can, try to locate the original sales receipt for the item.
 If you cannot find the receipt in your own personal records, ask the seller if they have a copy.

 A Picture is Worth. . .

 Remember that preserving physical evidence itself may not always be possible in every case involving an accident or injury.
 For example, the main causes of a "slip and fall" incident may be uneven pavement on a sidewalk, or the absence of a handrail and sufficient lighting in a stairway.
 In these situations, your best option is to take clear and detailed photographs of the area where the injury occurred, from multiple angles, and ideally under the same conditions (i.e. time of day, lighting, and weather).